A twist on traditional vegetable soups – perfect for autumn!

-* or one 50 gram packet of powdered coconut milk dissolved in 1 1/2 cups (375 mL) hot water
+*Or use one 50 gram packet of powdered coconut milk dissolved in 1 1/2 cups (375 mL) hot water.

 - Put oil in a large, broad pan placed over medium heat.
 Add the onion, garlic and sweet potato and sauté, stirring often, for 4 minutes, until sweet potato is beginning to soften.